tokio-rs/website/content/tokio/tutorial/async.md

     type Output = ();

     fn poll(mut self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<()> {
+        // Check the current instant.
+If the duration has elapsed, then
+        // this future has completed so we return `Poll::Ready`. if Instant::now() >= self.when {
+            return Poll::Ready(());
+        }

-        // First, if this is the first time the future is called, spawn the
+        // The duration has not elapsed.
+If this is the first time the future
-        // timer thread.
-If the timer thread is already running, ensure the
+        // is called, spawn the timer thread.
+If the timer thread is already
-        // stored `Waker` matches the current task's waker. if let Some(waker) = &self.waker {
+        // running, ensure the stored `Waker` matches the current task's waker. if let Some(waker) = &self.waker {
             let mut waker = waker.lock().unwrap();